All about me is an interactive tool, for those attending the infection clinic, to enable further discussion with professionals involved in your care.

 How do I talk to people about living with HIV?

-t can be difficult to share personal health information with others, even more so when there is a stigma attached to a health condition.
-Sometimes people choose to talk to a family member or a close friend they can trust, although it can be difficult to work out who to tell, how to start a conversation and what their reaction will be.
+It can be difficult to share personal health information with others, even more so when there is a stigma attached to a health condition.
+Sometimes people choose to talk to a family member or a close friend they can trust, although it can be difficult to work out who to tell, how to start a conversation with them and what their reaction will be.

 Here are some helpful questions to consider before talking to others about living with HIV: